emartech/koa-tracer/readme.md

 ```

 ## Request id fetching
-The library search for the `x-request-id` and the `request-id` headers to get the request ids.
+The library searches for the `x-request-id` and the `request-id` headers to get the request ids.
 Because of this, it's compatible with most of the existing PaaS providers.

 ## Tracer functions